 Our team also advise equestrian clubs, associations and governing bodies.

 Just like any other sector, disputes can arise for a multitude of reasons.
 Agricultural disputes can range from machinery or equipment which fail to meet the necessary standards, personal matters such as divorce or will disputes, issues arising out of professional advice which you may have taken which subsequently transpires to fall short of the expected standard or contract disputes relating to a sale or purchase of land, property or even, one that governs employment.

-When drafting contracts of this nature, our commercial team are able to draw upon knowledge within other areas of the business so that for example, a lawyer in the property team could deal with the drafting of a lease of a premises, a member of the wills, trust & tax team could advise on any business tax implications that might arise out of the deal and the commercial lawyer draft the terms and conditions between the client and the end user.
+When drafting contracts of this nature, our commercial team can draw upon knowledge within other areas of our firm.
+This means a lawyer in the property team could deal with the drafting of a lease of premises, a member of the wills, trust & tax team could advise on any tax implications that might arise out of the deal and the commercial lawyer draft the terms and conditions between the client and the end user.

 Our commercial lawyers deal with individuals to national PLC companies and are well versed in thinking “outside of the box” to ensure that all eventualities are covered to protect your position going forward.